suwuako/prometheus/README.md

 Documentation is built with Readthedocs.
 This includes both how linkers and elf files work, alongside actual project documentation!

-Documentation can be found [here.](https://prom.readthedocs.io/en/latest/)
+Documentation can be found on https://prometheus.suwuako.com